Ensuring that 18,000 employees have the up-to-date digital skills and knowledge

 from initial concept to POC launch

-WeLeap, a Progressive Web App built on Amazon Cloud and featuring state of the art tech including Go, React, Typescript, Kubernetes and Contentful
+WeLeap, a Progressive Web App built on AWS and featuring state of the art tech including Go, React, Typescript, Kubernetes and Contentful

 WeLeap was launched to Wärtsilä’s employees at the company’s internal Invent (Y)our Future event on June 2018.
 The tool has since been rolled out to Wärtsilä’s different areas and is already being used by around a fourth of the current target group.
 Feedback from Wärtsilä is that the tool’s flexibility and microlearning aspect is enabling free time slots to be converted into smart eLearning moments.
 “People have discovered that microlearning can be done if they have 15 minutes between two meetings.
 We also have users who are completing learning paths while commuting to and from the office: watching videos on the bus or listening to podcasts in the car,” says Carita Siponen, Wärtsilä’s Manager, Digital Transformation.
 Wärtsilians can experience earning points by completing learning paths, and by joining events and knowledge sharing sessions.
 This has resulted in Wärtsiliäns competing with each other and teams in different areas to see who can gain the most points.